Aging and Medications

 Memory aids

-Memory aids can help older people remember to take their drugs.
-For example, taking a drug can be associated with a specific daily task, such as eating a meal.
+Memory aids can help older adults remember to take their medications.
+For example, taking a medication can be associated with a specific daily task, such as eating a meal.

-A pharmacist can provide containers that help people take drugs as instructed.
+A pharmacist can provide containers that help people take medications as instructed.
 Daily doses for 1 week or 2 weeks may be packaged in a plastic pack marked with the days or with the times of the day, so that people can keep track of doses taken by noting the empty spaces.
-Some pharmacies can package drugs in blister packs, so that the daily dose can be easily removed and kept track of.
+Some pharmacies can package medications in blister packs with a month of medication in a dosing card, so that the daily dose can be easily removed and organized.
+Other pharmacies can package medications in small pouches, with a full day of medications in one pouch.
 However, such packaging may cost a little more.
-Additionally, many pharmacies can adjust refill schedules so that regularly used drugs are picked up on a single day each month.
+Additionally, many pharmacies can adjust refill schedules so that regularly used medications are picked up on a single day each month.
 This decreases confusion, helps reduce trips to the pharmacy, and minimizes mistakes filling pill organizers.

 More elaborate containers with a computerized reminder system are available.
 These containers beep, flash, or talk at dosing time.